davidwcleary/AMGD/README.md

 These are some that also come in useful.
 I'll continue to populate as I think of them.
 There is also a Terminal Basics tutorial at the same sandbox, do feel free to work through that as well...it shouldn't take you long.

 * If your screen is looking terribly confusing, then have a good clear out with `clear`
-* Can't remember what you did, use `history` to bring up a list of previously used commands.
-How many it returns can be altered in terminal preferences.
 * If a command is running for longer than you think it should ctrl-c will kill it and return a prompt.
 * In addition to man (command) most commands also come with help that can be accessed by `-h` or `--help`
 * I mentioned **absolute path** at the very start - the location of a file or folder from `/`.
 We did cover **relative path** but did not explicitly say that's what it was.
 This would be when you use `../`, for example, to begin your journey to another destination from where you are rather than from the root.